section-engineering-education/engineering-education/content/articles/containerizing-an-angular-app-featuring-nginx-web-server-using-docker/index.md

 title: How to Containerize an AngularJS Application Featuring Nginx Using Docker Containers
 description: This article will guide you on how to dockerize an AngularJS application and Nginx web server using Docker compose.
 This technique allows the app to run the same way on different platforms.
 author: rose-waitherero
-date: 2021-07-02T00:00:00-18:00
+date: 2021-07-02T00:00:00-05:00
-topics: []
+topics: [Containers]
 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/containerizing-an-angular-app-featuring-nginx-web-server-using-docker/hero.jpg
+  - url: /engineering-education/containerizing-an-angular-app-featuring-nginx-web-server-using-docker/hero.png
     alt: Containerizing an AngularJS Application using Docker
 ---
 [Docker](https://www.docker.com/) is a platform that enables you to build, manage, and ship applications.
 These applications are usually installed in specific areas known as containers.
 Unlike traditional VMs, Docker containers are super light and less resource-intensive.
 <!--more-->
 ### Introduction
-Docker containers allow developers to package an application along with all of its necessary components, including dependencies and other libraries, and distribute it as a single package.
+Docker containers allow developers to package an application along with all of its necessary components, including dependencies and other libraries and distribute it as a single package.
 This enables the software to function the same way on different platforms or operating systems.
 In this article, we will learn how to containerize an AngularJS application.

 [AngularJS](https://angular.io/) is a JavaScript front-end framework for building innovative and advanced web apps.
-It uses the same technologies like React.js and Vue.js.
-AngularJS can also be used to create back-end APIs, as well as full-stack applications
+It uses the same technologies as React.js and Vue.js.
+AngularJS can also be used to create back-end APIs, as well as full-stack applications.

 ### Objective
 In this guide, we'll set up a simple [Docker-compose](https://docs.docker.com/compose/) script to containerize our AngularJS application

 ### Setting the local environments
 To start with, install Docker on your computer.
-You can follow this tutorial(https://www.section.io/engineering-education/getting-started-with-docker/) to get started with Docker.
+You can follow this [tutorial](https://www.section.io/engineering-education/getting-started-with-docker/) to get started with Docker.

 If you are using Windows OS, you can download and install `Docker desktop` from [here](https://www.docker.com/products/docker-desktop).